lukas-buergi/km-stat/README.md

 * Display table with one row as sentence instead?
 * display dates better, maybe switch to displaying years and quarters because that's the most fine-grained we have
 * make countries click-able at least in table so that it changes to filter to include only that country
-* make dates click-able to choose that date onyl?
+* make dates click-able to choose that date only?
 * Multi language: English first because I can easily do the translation, get help for French and Italian
 * make database model English (don't know what I thought when making some parts German in the beginning)